shiryel/foundryvtt-blades-in-the-dark/README.md

 </p>

 If you like our work - use the system, use it all, and may the shadows cover your way.
+If you have questions, please ask them on the #forged-in-the-dark channel of the [FoundryVTT Discord](https://discord.gg/foundryvtt)

 ## Usage
 `"Item" - all classes, crew types, upgrades, items, abilities, upgrades, etc.`